cockler/dependency-track-check/README.md

 <h3>Your star is my motivation to keep going.
 If you like this project, please help me with a star in the upper right corner.</h3>

 #### Description
 This project is a third-party open-source library vulnerability scanning tool.
-By running shell scripts, it is easy to scan for vulnerabilities in third-party open source libraries introduced in the project and upload the results to the Dependency-Track server.
+By running shell scripts, it is easy to scan for vulnerabilities in third-party open source libraries introduced in your projects and upload the results to the Dependency-Track server.

 #### Software Architecture
 Use Maven's dependency-track plugin to check the code library and upload the results to the Dependency-Track server.